astronomer/docs/learn/airflow-mlflow.md

 In this tutorial we will predict the length of a possum's tail based on other attributes of the animal such as age, skull width, foot and head length.

-1. Download [the dataset](https://github.com/astronomer/learn-tutorials-data/blob/main/possum.csv) and save it in your `include` folder.
+1. Download [the dataset](https://github.com/astronomer/learn-tutorials-data/blob/main/possum.csv) and save it in your `include` folder as `possum.csv`.
-2. Add a picture of a possum in your `include` folder and name it `opossum.jpeg`.
+2. Add a picture of a possum in your `include` folder and name it `possum.jpeg`.
 If you don't have a possum picture ready you can use [this one from wikipedia](https://commons.wikimedia.org/wiki/File:Opossum_%2816701021016%29.jpg).

-## Step 4: Create your feature engineering DAG
+## Step 4: Create a feature engineering DAG

+The Airflow pipeline presented in this tutorial consists of three DAGs.
+The first DAG will create the necessary object storage buckets, MLflow experiment and perform feature engineering on the possum dataset.

+1. In your `dags` folder, create a file called `feature_eng.py`.

+2. Copy the following code into the file.

     <CodeBlock language="python">{feature_eng}</CodeBlock>

+    This DAG will first complete two setup tasks:

+    - The `create_buckets_if_not_exists` tasks creates the data bucket `DATA_BUCKET_NAME` which will store the features engineered from the possum dataset and the MLflow artifact bucket `MLFLOW_ARTIFACT_BUCKET_NAME` which will store the MLflow artifacts using the [S3CreateBucketOperator](https://registry.astronomer.io/providers/apache-airflow-providers-amazon/versions/latest/modules/S3CreateBucketOperator).
+    - The `prepare_mlflow_experiment` [task group](task-groups.md) checks all existing experiments in your MLflow instance for an experiment with the name `EXPERIMENT_NAME`.
+The `check_if_experiment_exists` task uses the [@task.branch decorator](airflow-decorators.md#list-of-available-airflow-decorators) to decide if creating the experiment is needed or not.
+In both cases the `get_current_experiment_id` task retrieves the correct experiment ID for `EXPERIMENT_NAME`.
+The tasks in this task group establish a connection to your MLflow instance using the [MLflowClientHook](https://github.com/astronomer/airflow-provider-mlflow/blob/main/mlflow_provider/hooks/client.py).

+    After the setup is complete data processing takes place:

+    - The `extract_data` task retrieves the data from the local CSV file using the [aql.dataframe decorator](https://astro-sdk-python.readthedocs.io/en/stable/astro/sql/operators/dataframe.html) from the Astro Python SDK.
+    - The `build_features` task uses methods from [pandas](https://pandas.pydata.org/docs/) and [scikit-learn](https://scikit-learn.org/stable/) to one-hot encode categorical features and scale all features.
+The [mlflow](https://pypi.org/project/mlflow/) package is used to track these feature engineering steps in MLflow.

+    Lastly, `save_data_to_s3` task saves the dataframe containing the engineered features to the `DATA_BUCKET_NAME` S3 bucket using the [aql.export_file operator](https://astro-sdk-python.readthedocs.io/en/stable/astro/sql/operators/export.html) from the Astro Python SDK.

-## Step 5: Create your feature engineering DAG
+## Step 5: Create a model training DAG

+The second DAG will train a linear regression model on the engineered features, keeping track of the model in MLflow.

 <CodeBlock language="python">{train}</CodeBlock>